TheThinkingHome/Automations/blueprints/template/recently_active.md

    ```
    https://raw.githubusercontent.com/TheThinkingHome/Automations/main/blueprints/template/recently_active.yaml
    ```
-4. Confirm and import.
+4. Confirm and Import.

 Importing only registers the blueprint.
 It does not create a sensor yet.
-After import, the file lands at `config/blueprints/template/<author>/recently_active.yaml`, typically `TheThinkingHome/recently_active.yaml`.
-Open that folder and note the exact `<author>` subfolder name Home Assistant assigned, because you need it in the next step.
+After import, the file will land at `config/blueprints/template/<author>/<blueprint_package>`.
+This blueprint should be located at `TheThinkingHome/recently_active.yaml`.
+Before continuing, verify that the Recently Active blueprint is installed at this location because you will need it in the next step.

-## Step 2: The catch with template blueprints
+## Step 2: The Catch with Template Blueprints

 Automation blueprints get a friendly "Create automation" button right on the Blueprints page.
 Template blueprints do not.
 You will not find Recently Active anywhere in the Create Helper list, and that is expected, not a fault.
 Template blueprints become real entities through a short piece of YAML called `use_blueprint`.
-It is a path, your settings, and that is it:
+It takes a path to the blueprint and a set of inputs:

 ```yaml
 use_blueprint: